kjfullert/testing/docs/source/Objects/camera_library.rst

 .. tip::

-  Whatever tips

-**See Also:**

-  There is a few steps to initializing a new camera in an environment:
+  There is a few easy steps to initializing a new camera in an environment using the interface as well as the code:

   #.
 Pick a Location for your camera using the :ref:`Coordinate Helper (Determining Locations)` section.
   #.
 Copy the location and rotation desired.
   #.
 Use spawn or spawn_degrees to initialize a new camera.
-Paste the copied location and rotation into their respective places in the function desired below:
+Paste the copied location and rotation into their respective places.

+**See Also:**